How BIM has influenced building and façade design?

 An external architectural façade is one of the most expressive, inspiring, and complex aspects of building design.
 It is the outermost skin with a multitude of roles from visual character to the weatherproof barrier.
 Today, the façade, interior skin, or cladding can be a complex as the building itself and balances the aesthetics, visual character, structural stability, solar gain, daylight, visibility, thermal comfort, and zoning together in one component.

-How has BIM changed the façade modeling?
+How has BIM changed the façade modelling?

 Any project with a BIM requirement means that design reviews focusing on fully coordinated 3D models now feature the façade like any other discipline.